| CloserLook > Romans > Romans 5:1-21 |

 righteous."

-That's right, "made sinners", referring to the sin nature we
+to the sin nature we inherited from Adam.

-But we can be "made righteous", referring to Christ’s righteousness, that can be placed
+we can be "made righteous," referring to Christ’s righteousness that can be placed on our account.

 ~ ~ ~ ~ ~ ~

-entered, that the offence might abound.
-But where sin abounded, grace did much
+that the offence might abound.
+But where sin abounded, grace did much more

-more abound: Under the microscope of the Mosaic Law, man’s hopeless condition
+the microscope of the Mosaic Law, man’s hopeless condition was completely revealed.

-Every sin, every spot, and every wrinkle, was held up for judgment.
+sin, every spot, and every wrinkle was held up for judgment.

 That saved a wretch like me!